eecs-autograder/autograder-full-stack/docs/swarm_deployment.md

 ## Familiarize Yourself with the Non-Swarm Production Setup
 Read [this tutorial](./docs/production_non_swarm_setup.md) first.
 Many of the steps and required config file changes are detailed there.
-Read and follow them EXCEPT for the "Run the Production Stack" section.
+Read and follow them EXCEPT for the "Run the Production Stack" and "Finish setting up the database" sections.

 ## Requirements and Recommendations
 - At least 3 servers running Ubuntu 16.04 or 18.04